 In order for Unity to make our homes available in a wider range of places, the work on site needs to be managed by a local general contractor.
 The contractor prepares the site and the foundation so that we can assemble the shell components, and finishes the home after our crew’s work is complete.

 Finding a knowledgeable, competent contractor who is a good fit for the project is a key element of success on Shell and Tempo projects.
 Having built homes across much of New England and beyond, we can often recommend a good local builder with whom to work.
 We also welcome the opportunity to work with builders who clients bring to the project.

 We provide the information needed by the builder to estimate costs for his or her scope of work.
 Through careful documentation and good communication, we ensure that all aspects of the project are covered.

 Step 7: Secure Financing

 If you are seeking bank financing, Unity Homes will supply you with a Bank Set of documents that includes floor plans, elevation drawings and electrical plans.
-Unity does not offer in-house financing, but we can provide contact information for banks that have financed Unity Homes for past clients.
-We also provide information for the bank to use in the appraisal process, because properly appraising a high-performance home requires specialized expertise
+Unity Homes does not currently offer in-house financing, but we can provide contact information for banks that have financed Unity Homes for past clients.
+We will also provide helpful information for the bank to use in the appraisal process, because properly appraising a high-performance home requires specialized expertise.

 Step 8: Sign Construction Contract